Augustus Allen Hayes

 Augustus Allen Hayes (February 28, 1806 – June 21, 1882) was an American chemist.

 Biography

-Hayes was born in Windsor, Vt., Feb.
+Hayes was born in Windsor, Vermont, Feb.
 28, 1806.
-He was graduated from the Norwich military school in 1823, and studied chemistry under Prof. James Freeman Dana at Dartmouth, 1823–1826.
+He graduated from the Norwich military school in 1823, and studied chemistry under Prof. James Freeman Dana at Dartmouth, 1823–1826.

 Hayes was assistant professor of chemistry in the New Hampshire medical college, 1826–1828, and an expert chemist in Boston, Mass., 1828–1882.
 He was the discoverer of the organic alkaloid sanguinaria; invented in 1838 a novel arrangement of steam boilers for the economical generation of steam: and first suggested the application of oxides of iron in refining pig-iron; and a process for the production of saltpetre from sodium nitrate by the action of potassium hydroxide.

 Hayes was state assayer of Massachusetts, and he received the honorary degree of M.D. from Dartmouth in 1846.
 He died in Brookline, Mass., June 21, 1882.

 Publications

 Hayes the author of papers on: